timelsass/wp-license-compatibility/README.md

 ## What is this?

-Originally this data was gathered for supporting the WordPress Theme Review Team's [https://github.com/WPTRT/theme-sniffer](Theme Sniffer) [https://wordpress.org/plugins/theme-sniffer](Plugin), so that some validation could be done for theme submissions to WordPress.org's theme repository.
+Originally this data was gathered for supporting the WordPress Theme Review Team's [Theme Sniffer](https://github.com/WPTRT/theme-sniffer) [Plugin](https://wordpress.org/plugins/theme-sniffer), so that some validation could be done for theme submissions to WordPress.org's theme repository.
 The data is useful outside of this context, and can be used for any purpose.

 The data is indexed by SPDX license identifier, and includes the following:
 - Accumulation of SPDX/non-SPDX license identifiers.